mritunjaysharma394/vowpal-wiki/Tutorial.md

 Should create `vowpalwabbit/vw` - the vw executable

+There's also a library usage example which you can build with:

+    make library_example

-Now we can test the newly built vw executable:
+Now we can test the newly built vw executable and examples:

     make test